apache/parquet-site/content/en/blog/features/alp_encoding.md

 value = encoded × 10<sup>f</sup> × 10<sup>-e</sup>
 </pre>

-The calculation above uses floating-point arithmetic, which may round the result to the nearest representable value instead of reproducing the original value.
-When the decoding process does not reproduce the original value exactly, ALP instead stores the original full-precision value separately as an "exception", keeping the encoding lossless.
+This calculation uses floating-point arithmetic, which rounds to the nearest representable value and thus may not reproduce the original value exactly.
+When that happens, ALP stores the original full-precision value separately as an "exception", keeping the encoding lossless.
 Special values such as `NaN`, `±Infinity`, and `-0.0` are also stored as exceptions.